ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 ## IBM Spectrum Protect Plus
 {: #v2t-optionalservices-spp}

-IBM Spectrum Protect Plus is not currently available for vCenter Server with NSX-T instances.
+IBM Spectrum® Protect Plus is not currently available for vCenter Server with NSX-T instances.
 Consider the usage of Veeam instead.

 ## FortiGate Virtual Appliance
 {: #v2t-optionalservices-fortigate}

-FortiGate Virtual Appliance is available for vCenter Server with NSX-T instances.
+FortiGate® Virtual Appliance is available for vCenter Server with NSX-T instances.

 * No migration is required for FortiGate Virtual Appliance.
 * Capture existing NSX-V FortiGate Virtual Appliance configuration.